 President Emeritus James Wright returns to Silicon Valley for a stop on his book tour promoting ENDURING VIETNAM: An American Generation and Its War.
 The evening will begin at 5:30 pm with a private reception at Calafia, which is located in Town & Country Village (#130).
 Its executive chef/proprietor, Charlie Ayers, was the first Google chef and a former personal chef for the Grateful Dead.
-A selection of light dinner foods will be served, with a no-host bar available.
+A selection of light dinner foods (Small Bites, Big Flavors, Lasting Impressions) will be served, with a self-pay stationary wine and beer bar available.
 At 6:45 we will walk over to Books Inc. (also in Town & Country Village (#74)), where President Wright will speak for 30 minutes, take questions for 15 minutes, and then sign books.
 Books will be available for purchase and signing at Books Inc. for $29.99 plus tax.

 The human face of combat is on full display in ENDURING VIETNAM: An American Generation and Its War, the latest book written by James Wright.
 With his focus on the U.S. servicemen and women who served there, particularly those who saw combat firsthand, Wright brings clarity to the American experience in Vietnam.
 A complete picture forms of the complicated and ambivalent nature of this war, and the young people involved: who they were, what they did in battle, and what their sacrifices meant.